 Operation Mode Description Digital Filter The digital filter allows a smoothing of the measured values.
-Higher digital filter values in fluctuating measured values, but also to slower acceptance of changes.
-For highest speed can be deactivated with the value 1.
+Higher digital filter values lead to less fluctuating measured values, but also to slower acceptance of changes.
+For highest speed the digital filter can be deactivated with the value 1.
 Arc An electrical arc is an electrical breakdown of a gas that produces a prolonged electrical discharge.
-Output Mode NHR and SHR devices provide switchable output modes with different voltage and curre e.g. 6 kV/1 mA and 2 kV/3 mA.
+Output Mode NHR and SHR devices provide switchable output modes with different voltage and current combinations, e.g. 6 kV/1 mA and 2 kV/3 mA.
 Output Polarity NHR and SHR devices provide switchable output polarities, positive and negative.